NdumbiData/Sterling-E-commerce/README.md

 My name is Ndumbi Kimani, and I am a data scientist.

-This dashboard presents my first Dashboard Project for Sterling E-Commerce.
+This dashboard presents a Dashboard Project for Sterling E-Commerce.
 The project is aimed at optimizing operational workflows and extracting meaningful insights through comprehensive data analysis, enabling informed and strategic decision-making.